-Once you’ve established that these lifestyle changes are here to stay, you can expect negotiations to begin.
+Once you’ve established these lifestyle changes, you can expect negotiations to begin.
 This phase of adjustment is akin to the bargaining stage of the Five Stages of Food Grief.
-This stage is a really important one, because it’s where you and your family come to an agreement about what is and isn’t acceptable in your context, and you discover where (if anywhere) you’re willing to make compromises.
+This stage is a really important one.
+It’s where you and your family come to an agreement about what is and isn’t acceptable, and you discover where (if anywhere) you’re willing to make compromises.

-If your kids are old enough to bargain, you can bet they’ll pull out their best Wayne Brady impression in an attempt to make a deal for some of their favorite forbidden foods.
-They may try to trade broccoli bites for dessert after dinner, chores for weekend snacks, or good grades for a fun food feast.
+Your kids may try to trade broccoli bites for dessert after dinner, chores for weekend snacks, or good grades for a fun food feast.
 At this point, the power is in your hands.
-Your kiddos know that these foods no longer have a regular place at your table (or on your couch, or in your car…), so they’re curious as to what they can do to bring some of their old faves back into play.
+Your kiddos know that these foods no longer have a regular place at your table.
+They’re curious as to what they can do to bring some of their old faves back into play.

 Now, you could use these negotiations as an opportunity to test your kids’ reactions to foods you think might be acceptable on occasion.
-This will win you points for not being completely made of stone, but I would caution you to be very careful with this approach as it can very quickly place you in a pattern of rewarding desirable behavior with food – in many cases, less healthy food.
+I would caution you to be very careful with this approach as it can very quickly place you in a pattern of rewarding desirable behavior with food.
 This can create unhealthy relationships with food that your kids will battle for the rest of their lives.
 Proceed with caution.

 Or, you can draw a hard line.
 You can continue to say no to those less healthy foods at home, at school or on social occasions.
-Choosing not to compromise will again reinforce the idea that you’re confident in your choice and let your kids know that you aren’t easily swayed.
+Choosing not to compromise will reinforce the idea that you’re confident in your choice.
 This also keeps you from falling into the food-as-reward cycle that we all know is just plain unhealthy for everyone.
-However, this approach will also increase the temptation for your kids to eat those less healthy foods when you aren’t around to say no (at school, friends’ houses, etc.) – you know, that whole forbidden fruit thing.
+However, this approach will also increase the temptation for your kids to eat those less healthy foods when you aren’t around to say no.

-The healthiest way to approach these conversations, though, is to acknowledge what your kids are telling you – that they really miss eating this or that food – and to let them know that a) that food is really not healthy enough to be considered acceptable any more; b) you’ll consider how that food might affect them and then you can talk about your decision at another time, or; c) you’d be willing to find an appropriate, but occasional, time to enjoy that food again.
+The healthiest way to approach these conversations, though, is to acknowledge what your kids are telling you.
+They really miss eating this or that food!
+You can let them know that a) that food is really not healthy enough to be considered acceptable any more; b) you’ll consider how that food might affect them and then you can talk about your decision at another time, or; c) you’d be willing to find an appropriate, but occasional, time to enjoy that food again.

-This is a win-win approach, if you ask me, because it reminds your kids that you are sticking to your choices about what foods are and aren’t okay for every day, it keeps you from falling into a food-reward pattern, and it gives you room to reintroduce foods that your kids genuinely miss at a time that’s appropriate for you and them (read: not right before their school musical production).
+This is a win-win approach, if you ask me.
+It reminds your kids that you are sticking to your choices about what foods belong in the every day diet.
+This will keep you from falling into a food-reward pattern.
+You can choose to reintroduce foods that your kids genuinely miss at a time that’s appropriate for you and them.

 Phase IV: Contentment

 Adjusting to a new food routine can be stressful for the whole family.
-If you’ve been removing the less healthy foods slowly, you may be repeating the above phases into what seems like eternity.
-But eventually you’ll come to the place where everyone knows the food rules and you can all relax into a comfortable pattern.
-Requests of “eat this, don’t eat that” are met with much less grumbling and everyone understands when it’s okay to ask for a compromise.
+Eventually you’ll come to the place where everyone knows the food rules.
+Then you can all relax into a comfortable pattern.
+Your kids will meet your requests of “eat this, don’t eat that” with much less grumbling.
+Everyone will understand when to ask for a compromise.
 This is where the real magic happens.

 When you push past all the uncertainty and negotiation, and establish what foods are and definitely are NOT going to find a home in your kitchen, you find a place where everyone is more willing to explore and discover new foods.
-New favorites are discovered, new memories are made, sometimes even new traditions are born.
+You discover new favorites, make new memories, and create new traditions.
 And, since we know that choosing good food can have a positive effect on behavior, and you are fighting fewer food battles, you may even have a bit more time to enjoy your kids!